 Spouse: Khaled MASON.
 Kathleen Anne THOMPSON and Khaled MASON were married on 14 December 1986.

-Katie Esther THOMPSON2 was born on 17 January 1897 in Villisca, Montgomery Co., IA.3 She died on 21 December 1929 in Liberal, Seward Co., KA.3 Parents: Thomas A. THOMPSON Jr. and Augusta Lena LARSON.
+Katie Esther THOMPSON2 was born on 17 January 1897 in Villisca, Montgomery Co., IA.3 She died on 21 December 1929 at the age of 32 in Liberal, Seward Co., KA.3 Parents: Thomas A. THOMPSON Jr. and Augusta Lena LARSON.

 Spouse: Newton William BRADBURN.
 Katie Esther THOMPSON and Newton William BRADBURN were married on 27 November 1920.3 Children were: Everett Lee BRADBURN, Earl Dennis BRADBURN, Gale Richard BRADBURN, Donald Keith BRADBURN, Clay William BRADBURN, Ray Newton BRADBURN.